dan-chez/car_manager_ui/README.md

           title: const Text('Car Manager UI Example'),
         ),
         body: Center(
+          // Primary button customized with Car Manager UI.
           child: PrimaryButton(
+            // Text displayed on the button.
             txtLabel: 'Click Me',
+            // Function executed when the button is pressed.
             onPressed: () {
               // Your onPressed function here
             },
+            // Indicates whether the button is in a loading state.
             isLoading: false,
+            // Icon displayed on the button.
             icon: const Icon(Icons.car_rental),
           ),
         ),